 New Balance builds consistent brand experiences using DAM technology

-With over 470k digital assets (13 TB data) to manage for thousands of products, New Balance relies on their DAM system as a central source of truth to store, manage, and publish their digital assets.
+With over 470k digital assets (13 TB data) to manage for thousands of products, New Balance relies on its DAM system as a central source of truth to store, manage, and publish its digital assets.
 They’ve got 2,900 users across 80 roles and 7,000 retailers in 120 countries.
 Their DAM solution makes it possible to effectively and accurately distribute their content across these teams and get it all to the right channels.

 One of New Balance’s most powerful tools is a feature in their DAM software called Portals.
 Portals give them the ability to share curated bundles of assets for product launches, campaigns, channels, brands, departments, and retailers.
 Whenever they launch a new running shoe or kick off a global sale, they can create a portal and give their team and partners access to an approved set of assets.

 With Portals, they ensure that the right people have access to the latest brand assets and product content to build a consistent omnichannel customer experience across all stores and regions.

 Here are a few of the other ways that New Balance supports their omnichannel digital strategy with DAM tools: